 Elizabeth McGregor, the hospital’s superintendent, creates a postgraduate course for nurses.
 Her sister, Margaret McGregor, supervises the nurses.

 The hospital adds Gillette to its name to honor Dr. Gillette.

 The brace shop opens.
-It is the forerunner to today’s Assistive Technology services.
+It is the forerunner to today’s Orthotics, Prosthetics and Seating services.

 The incidence of tuberculosis, which had caused disabilities in many children, declines.
 Annual polio epidemics, however, bring many children to Gillette for care and treatment.

 John Moe, MD, starts a scoliosis program at the hospital.
 His skills and specialization bring him and Gillette world fame.